openbmc/openbmc/poky/documentation/ref-manual/ref-classes.rst

 either raise a warning or an error message.
 Typically, failures for new tests generate a warning.
 Subsequent failures for the same test would then generate an error message once the metadata is in a known and good condition.
-See the "`QA Error and Warning Messages <#ref-qa-checks>`__" Chapter for a list of all the warning and error messages you might encounter using a default configuration.
+See the ":doc:`ref-qa-checks`" Chapter for a list of all the warning and error messages you might encounter using a default configuration.

 Use the :term:`WARN_QA` and
 :term:`ERROR_QA` variables to control the behavior of